 - F3.1 Alongside a mitigating circumstances application, a student may also submit an ILP.
-The ILP is an opportunity for the student and Programme Leader to consider an appropriate timeframe where the student has multiple assessment deadlines for the next resit period or where the student needs support with their time management. - F3.2 An Individual Learning Plan (ILP) is a formal, negotiated agreement that provides the means by which deadlines for coursework and other non-examination items of assessment can be submitted at a different time from that published or required for the student cohort as a whole.
+The ILP is an opportunity for the student and Programme Leader to consider an appropriate timeframe where the student has multiple assessment deadlines or where the student needs support with their time management. - F3.2 An Individual Learning Plan (ILP) is a formal, negotiated agreement that provides the means by which deadlines for coursework and other non-examination items of assessment can be submitted at a different time from that published or required for the student cohort as a whole.
 Such deadlines are agreed by the Programme Leader, with the student.
 An ILP can be applied to an examination, however the date of the examination cannot be moved, instead the student is permitted to take the examination during next resit period instead of on the original date. - F3.3 Examples of situations which may be considered appropriate for an ILP include long term treatment for illness or infirmity with a definable end date, where it is appropriate for the student to continue their studies, or unavoidable circumstances which may impede meeting certain deadlines, but which have a definable end date. - F3.4 ILPs will not normally be granted in cases of divorce/partnership breakdown, financial difficulties or short term illness, for which students should use the Mitigating Circumstances process. - F3.5 ILPs will also not normally be granted in cases where a student's difficulties are felt to be ongoing, for which the standard Mitigating Circumstances process should be used. - F3.6 Disabled students would normally use the Reasonable Adjustment Plan process. - F3.7 A student wishing to discuss applying for an ILP, should contact their Academic and Professional Tutor for ITE programmes, or Academic Personal Tutor / Academic Support Advisor non-ITE programmes.
 An ILP can be drafted and appended to a mitigating circumstances application for consideration, or be a recommendation following successful application to the Mitigating Circumstances Board. - F3.8 Once an ILP has been formally agreed by the student and Programme Leader, and approved by the Mitigating Circumstances Board, no further extensions to the deadlines detailed on the ILP can be made. - F3.9 If an ILP is due to a student transferring between programmes and/or subjects, such requirements must be included in the completed and authorised transfer form.
-The form is submitted to the Mitigating Circumstances Board for approval of the amended deadlines. - F3.10 Statements from tutors in support of the mitigating circumstances may be considered but cannot be the sole evidence in consideration for an ILP. - F3.11 The Mitigating Circumstances Board will consider the most appropriate course of action for the student and that this will not always be the agreement to an ILP. - F3.12 The Programme Assessment Board may also, due to the number of failures, recommend that the student must suspend their studies or is failed without the opportunity to resit with mitigation.
-The Mitigating Circumstances Board may recommend that a student to suspend their studies, and will only consider the use of an ILP where suspension can be shown to be detrimental to the student's studies.
+The ILP can only be implemented once the student has an agreed Mitigating Circumstances application. - F3.10 The Mitigating Circumstances Board will consider the most appropriate course of action for the student and that this will not always be the agreement to an ILP. - F3.11 The Programme Assessment Board may also, due to the number of failures, recommend that the student must suspend their studies or is failed without the opportunity to resit with mitigation.
+The Mitigating Circumstances Board may recommend that a student to suspend their studies, and will only consider the use of an ILP where suspension can be shown to be detrimental to the student's studies. - F3.12 Whilst it is not possible to submit resits on dates other than the University's defined Resit dates, students may additionally use the agreed ILP to specify the future resit dates that they will submit resit components.
+Resits must be evenly split between the remaining resit dates.
+If a student doesn't submit at these agreed resit dates this will be recorded as a Non-submission.